 Emissions from the transportation sector are the leading source of air pollution and the second leading source of greenhouse gases in Denver.
-This pollution from the tailpipes of our cars, trucks, and buses contributes to ozone formation and is responsible for particulates that can travel deep into the lungs causing damage to the cardiovascular system.
+This pollution from the tailpipes of our cars, trucks, and buses contributes to climate change and smog formation.
+It is also responsible for particulates that can travel deep into the lungs causing potentially life-threatening damage to our cardiovascular systems.

 Pass gas by using something other than a gas-powered vehicle to get around.
 Walking and biking are the cleanest options, but if you need a car to get where you’re going, then consider a plug-in electric vehicle (EV).

 Learn more about the program and find electric vehicle charging stations across the Denver area.

 Transit includes modes of transport like buses, trains, light-rail, and shuttles, and is the best way to move people long distances while reducing vehicle on the road.
 The Denver Moves: Transit plan aims to make transit the first choice for transport in Denver by identifying key corridors to focus improvements in capacity, efficiency, or frequency.
 It also plans to improve the transit system in terms of comfortability and community at transit stops, and work on affordable fares.

 Bicycles provide a travel option that is convenient, affordable, has health benefits and eases vehicle congestion.
 The Denver Moves: Bicycle Program plans to increase mileage of bikeways, connect bike networks with 17 miles of biking backbone connections, and focus on creating higher-comfort types of bike lanes to encourage more riders to get out and bike.
 This interactive map shows existing and planned bike lanes to help you find the best route in your area.